rocketjays-cmyk/Grants-Program/w3b_stitch_app.md

 Our team is deeply motivated to solve the growing challenge of digital misinformation and unverifiable credentials.
 We believe that trust is a missing layer in Web3, and Polkadot’s architecture uniquely supports our vision of decentralized, interoperable, and scalable verification.
 By building W3b Stitch within this ecosystem, we can contribute to the broader mission of creating a trustworthy, open, and user-centric internet.

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant): ockups / Designs of UI Components

 The initial MVP will feature a web-based dashboard with the following core components: